metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

     Filter log files according to json config, string or regex pattern

+13. [Remote SSH][extension remote SSH]

+    Lets you use any remote machine with a SSH server as your development environment.

+14. [Remote SSH editing][extension remote SSH editing]

+    This extension complements the Remote - SSH extension with syntax colorization, keyword intellisense, and simple snippets when editing SSH configuration files.

 Following 2 extensions are optional and will not be automatically offerred for installation:

 - [GitLens][extension gitlens]